 Mohonk Mountain House has hiking trails, lake boats, lake and indoor swimming, tennis, golf, fine dining, cross-country skiing, ice skating, spa services, horseback riding, and much more.
 Guests have many options, such as staying for dinner, theme weekends, midweek specials, weddings, reunions, and meetings.

-- NOTE: Post is updated version of one that was on my former blog.
+- NOTE: Above post is updated version of one that was on my former blog.